Meningitis is a potentially fatal infection. Meningitis symptoms in adults are often different than meningitis symptoms in children.

 Parasitic, fungal, and non-infectious meningitis are not spread from person to person.
 All three can lead to stroke, coma, heart failure, or death.

-No matter how an infection is caused, the symptoms of meningitis in adults are often very similar.
+No matter how an infection is caused, the meningitis syptoms in adults are often very similar.

 The initial symptoms of meningitis in adults are often flu-like, including fever, headache, neck stiffness, and confusion.
 A study of 696 adults with meningitis found that nearly all patients have at least two of these four symptoms.
 Other symptoms include nausea, vomiting, irritability, and a sensitivity to light.